xiyudu/fediphilosophy/README.md

 We welcome **past or current researchers** (including graduate students) and **teachers** whose work engage with philosophy.
 You don’t have to be affiliated with a philosophy department.

 This is a real identity server.
 Please have identifying information somewhere in your profile (username or display name or bio).

+Note: we are currently not accepting entities or groups to register, unless the account is identified with one individual who meets server's invitation rules.

 ### Q: does it mean I can only post professional content here?